maarten-pennings/6502/2emulation/README.md

 - In the loop, it increments X `INX` or `E8`
 - Then executes the store of X to 155 `STX $0155` which takes four ticks `8E 8E 55 01`
 - The 6502 attempts to write (R/nW is 0) but our "ROM" (the Nano) does ignore this.
-  The Nano actually writes `EA` causing the dreaded short circuit (but save due to the resistors).
+  The Nano actually writes `EA` causing the dreaded short circuit (but we are rescued by the resistors).
 - Finally there is the jump to loop `JMP 0202`.